ONEcampaign/oda-dashboard/src/faqs.md

         <li>How much ODA does Country X direct to Country Y’s education sector?</li>
     </ul>
     <p class="base-text">
-        <span class="bold">Gender</span> categorises ODA by whether it targets gender equality as a policy objective.
+        <strong>Gender</strong> categorises ODA by whether it targets gender equality as a policy objective.
         This tab helps you explore questions such as:
     </p>
     <ul class="group-list">